 Neuodivergent-affirming care at ELTC

 At ELTC we believe that neurotypes are differences, not disorders.
 We challenge negative beliefs and myths about neurodivergent folks and instead provide service that is strengths based and affirming.
 All clinicians at ELTC, several of which identify as neurodivergent, receive ongoing training and supervision.
 We also provide neuro- affirming assessments and evaluations for ADHD and autism done by Neurodivergent providers.
+Evaluations at ELTC are a collaboration between the needs of the client and the services the provider.
+Together we will determine the length and scope of the evaluation.
+Evaluations can be between 3-10 hours of time, which will be face to face with the assessor, screenings, as well as time for analyzing data and report writing.

 Neurodiversity is an umbrella word to describe a variety of neurotypes such as autism, adhd, dyslexia, ocd etc. Here are some resources to get you started: